ppy/osu-wiki/wiki/History_of_osu!/2015/en.md

 Just like the [previous month's Mapping with Rewards contest](#september), the results were not posted before the end of the year.

-The URL for the testing subdomain of the new osu! forums (jizz.ppy.sh) was replaced with new.ppy.sh on 26 October 2015 due to the sexual connotations that the word "jizz" in the old URL may have implied [[34,35]][r].
+The URL for the testing subdomain of the new osu! forums (jizz.ppy.sh) was replaced with new.ppy.sh on 26 October 2015 due to the explicit connotations that the old URL may have implied [[34,35]][r].

 The first and only batch of portable osu! install USB sticks (shown below) were first announced on 30 October 2015 on [peppy's blog](https://blog.ppy.sh/ "ppy blog"), showcasing the first images of their completely metal body design.
 At the time of announcement, they were slated for a December 2015 release [[34,36]][r]. <!--everything about this line is practically a guess; needs heavy scrutiny (delete before merge)-->